siweisun/cas-symmetric-Q-lecture/README.md

 ## Invited Talks ( To be announced ... )

-This will be hold online due the current regulations of Chinese Academy of Sciences.
+This will be online due to the current regulations of Chinese Academy of Sciences.